5 Intense Workouts You Can Do at Home

 By hopping on a treadmill, you can get in a hardcore cardio routine and burn plenty of calories.
-Many machines come with custom settings or pre-programmed workouts designed by fitness experts, so you get the best workout possible.
-If you're looking to increase intensity, consider doing more than a standard 5K jog.
-To do this, just run as fast as you can for 1 minute and then walk for 2 minutes.
+To do this, introduce interval training into your workout.
+Just run as fast as you can for 1 minute and then walk for 2 minutes.
 Repeat that cycle five times for a powerful 15-minute workout.

 Kettlebells not only help increase endurance, but they also help tone your body.
 Strengthen your back, glutes and hamstrings with the help of your hips.
 To set up, rest the kettlebells on each side of you then squat down and pick up the bells.
 Try to lift them up in two seconds and pause for one second when you reach the top.
 Then, return to the starting position in two seconds.
 Repeat this in a comfortable number of repetitions and sets depending on your skill level.